 |This year, we’ll make sure no one believes that there’s nothing wrong in our hospitals.
 We know that too many of our hospitals are cutting corners with unsafe staffing, poor acuity measurements, doubling up on patient loads during meal breaks, floating us without the proper training and more.|

-Last year, we had an amazing group of nurses (like Jennifer, Sally, Mary, Monique, Kathy, Joyce, Alvin and Yolanda) who came forward to share what it’s really like to work on our floors when hospitals cut corners on staffing.
+An amazing group of nurses (like Jennifer, Sally, Mary, Monique, Kathy, Joyce, Alvin and Yolanda) have come forward to share what it’s really like to work on our floors when hospitals cut corners on staffing.

 More of us are speaking out against the false picture CHA is painting about staffing at our hospitals.
 Click »»» here to get involved.